-The Faculty offers a number of engineering degree program choices as indicated below.
+The Faculty offers a number of engineering degree program choices as indicated below:

-Chemical Chemical Process Control Option Chemical Biomedical Option Civil Civil Environmental Option Civil Biomedical Option Computer Computer Software Option Computer Nanoscale System Design Option Electrical Electrical Biomedical Option Electrical Nanoengineering Option Engineering Physics Engineering Physics Nanoengineering Option Mechanical Mechanical Biomedical Option Materials Materials Biomedical Option Materials Nano and Functional Materials Option Mining Petroleum
+Chemical Chemical Process Control Option Chemical Biomedical Option Civil Civil Environmental Option Civil Biomedical Option\ Computer Computer Software Option Computer Nanoscale System Design Option Electrical Electrical Biomedical Option\ Electrical Nanoengineering Option Engineering Physics\ Engineering Physics Nanoengineering Option\ Mechanical Mechanical Biomedical Option\\ Materials Materials Biomedical Option Materials Nano and Functional Materials Option Mining Petroleum

-Most of these programs are offered in both the Traditional and Co-op formats except as indicated by the asterisks - Traditional only, Co-op only.
+Most of these programs are offered in both the Traditional and Co-op formats except as indicated by the asterisks - \Traditional only, \\Co-op only.
 All of the specialized or discipline specific programs start in second year and each has a limited number of spaces.
 On an annual basis the Faculty reviews the number of spaces in all disciplines and may change the number of spaces in specific degree programs to reflect student demand and the market demand for these disciplines subject to the availability of Faculty resources

-A student entering the Faculty directly from high school, or with fewer than 15.0 units of transfer credit, must normally qualify for a specialized program in not more than four terms (two years); those with 15.0 units or more of transfer credit must qualify in not more than two terms (one year).
-In order to qualify, a student must be in satisfactory standing after Fall/ Winter and have credit in at least 30.0 units (excluding ENGG 100/101) of courses transferable to a specialized program.
-A student who is offered admission to a specialized program after two terms has gualified and may not continue as a qualifying student.
+Students admitted to the qualifying year must normally qualify for a specialized program in not more than two terms (one year).
+Students entering directly from high school or with less than 15.0 units of transfer credit may, subject to space availability, be allowed an additional two terms (one year) to qualify.
+Students entering with 15.0 or more units of transfer credit must qualify in not more than two terms (one year).In order to qualify, a student must be in satisfactory standing after Fall/Winter and have credit in at least 30.0 units (excluding ENGG 100/101) of courses transferable to a specialized program.
+A student who is offered admission to a specialized program after two terms has qualified and may not continue as a qualifying student.
 Students who fail to qualify within the indicated number of terms are required to withdraw and are not normally readmitted to the Faculty.